redbadger/crux/crux_macros/README.md

 ### Example usage

-If you want to generate an enum called `Effect` and your app struct is called `App`, and your event enum is called `Event`, and the capabilities you are using only have unit operations, then you can simply just use the macro without additional configuration:
+If you want to generate an enum called `Effect` and your app struct is called `App`, and the capabilities you are using only have unit operations, then you can simply just use the macro without additional configuration:

 ```rust
 #[derive(Effect)]